 urBackend gives you a REST interface for your MongoDB collections with no SQL or aggregation pipelines required.
 Define your collections in the dashboard, then read and write data immediately.
+Base URL:Documentation Index

-Pattern: https://api.ub.bitbros.in/api/data/:collectionName
+https://api.ub.bitbros.in/api/data/:collectionName

 Replace :collectionName with the name of your collection (e.g., posts, products, orders).